-Basically, you need your customers to like you, which is why many companies will invest a large amount of their marketing budget into what’s called relationship marketing.
+Basically, you need your customers to like you, which is why many companies will invest a large amount of their marketing budget into relationship marketing.
 But whether you have a big budget or just need the basic best practices, we’ve got tips to help you maintain a healthy and lasting relationship with your best customers.

-5 Ways to Build Relationships with Customers
+5 Ideas for How to Build Customer Relationships

 1. Build Trust with Great Customer Service